mvolkmann/blog/src/neovim.md

 one of these directories, select the directory and press the `return` key.
 To return to the parent directory, select `..` and press the `return` key.

-To quit `gui` and close the terminal that is running it, press `q`.
+To quit `gdu` and close the terminal that is running it, press `q`.

 ### Terminal